The definitive guide to Bridging Loans, insights for Scotland

 About the Author

-Iain Thompson has over 30 years of experience in the finance sector, specialising in bridging finance, property development finance, and specialist Buy to Let mortgages.
-Throughout his career, he has helped countless clients secure tailored funding solutions for a wide range of property projects.
+Iain Thompson has over 30 years of experience in the finance sector, specialising in bridging loans, property development finance, and specialist Buy to Let mortgages.
+Throughout his career, Iain has personally structured hundreds of complex solutions for Missives-driven transactions across major Scottish property hotspots, helping countless clients secure tailored funding solutions for a wide range of property projects.

 WE SPECIALISE IN

-We provide a market-leading bridging loan in Scotland, backed by over 30 years of experience delivering professional, tailored funding solutions for developers, landlords, and investors.
+We provide a market-leading bridging finance, backed by over 30 years of experience delivering professional, tailored funding solutions for developers, landlords, and investors.

 Our Bridging Loan Experience.